JoachimGuth/ShiftPlanning/README.md

-# ShiftPlanning
+# Shift Operations Planning

 Implementation of a shift planner and shift calendar to planning of shifts for an infinite number of shift patterns and production equipment.

 ## User